Goats are easy, all you need is just open the door of the barn in the morning, make automated

 Goats need fresh water at all times.
 They also benefit from a salt block and baking soda.

 HEALTH AND GROOMING

 You should deworm your goats only as needed to prevent resistance to dewormers.
-We use only herbal deworming.
+We use only herbal deworming, please check it out:

 Hooves must be trimmed as needed: the bottom should be flat without edges curling under.
 Garden pruner will do the job, but not so great.
 We prefer to use Goat Hoof Trimmers.

 We brush our goats thoroly, especially on a spring time, till they are nice and shiny.